Order spectra in topological dynamical systems: Refinement of Conley decomposition and prolongational hierarchy

 where $(J_\beta)^1=J_\beta$ and $(J_\beta)^n=(J_\beta)((J_\beta)^{n-1})$.

-We want to show some elementary examples to demonstrate that the EOS provides a finer description of recurrence properties than the prolongational sets.
-Indeed, the fact that any emergent order in $\Omega(x,y)$ is anchored to a precise sequence of ordinately nested chains makes it possible to describe the recurrence in distinct ways, each independent of the others, whereas different transfinite levels of prolongational sets (that concern only the existence of certain sets of points, and not their realization) are strictly nested: if $y\in J_\alpha(x)$ then it automatically belongs to $J_\beta(x)$ for every countable $\beta>\alpha$.
-For instance, if a point $x$ is in recurrence relation with $y$, then clearly $y\in J_1(x)$ (and thus to $J_\alpha$ for every $\alpha$).
+We want to show some simple examples in which the EOS provides a finer description of recurrence properties than the prolongational sets.
+The fact that any emergent order in $\Omega(x,y)$ is ``anchored" to a precise sequence of ordinately nested chains makes it possible to describe the recurrence between a certain ordered pair of points in distinct ways, each linked to a different sequence of chains, whereas different transfinite levels of prolongational sets are strictly nested: if $y\in J_\alpha(x)$ then it automatically belongs to $J_\beta(x)$ for every countable $\beta>\alpha$.
+For instance, if a point $x$ is in recurrence relation with $y\notin\mathcal{O}(x)$, then clearly $y\in J_1(x)$ (and thus to $J_\alpha$ for every $\alpha$).
 This may happen, to mention two extreme cases, either if: \begin{itemize} \item $x$ is in the basin of the attracting fixed point $y$,